Fentanyl drives another record year of Ohio overdose deaths

+The data released Wednesday mean on average, 11 Ohioans are dying each day by overdosing on pain pills, heroin, fentanyl or other drugs.
+Overdose deaths rose 33 percent over the 3,050 deaths in 2015.

-Compounding the problem was the appearance of drugs like carfentanil, an opioid so powerful it’s used to sedate elephants, and the lacing of drugs like cocaine with fentanyl.
+Compounding the problem is the appearance of drugs like carfentanil, an opioid so powerful it’s used to sedate elephants.

 The state says heroin-related deaths are leveling off, and deaths from prescription painkillers fell for the fifth straight year.

-The prescribing of painkillers also is falling, an important step to reducing overall addiction rates, said Dr. Mark Hurst, medical director of the Ohio Department of Mental Health and Addiction Services.
+The prescribing of painkillers also is falling.
+Officials say that’s an important step to reducing overall addiction rates.

-“This progress is significant because prescription opioid abuse is frequently a gateway to heroin and fentanyl use later on,” Hurst said.

-More than half the overdose deaths in 2016 involved fentanyl, compared with 40 percent last year and 20 percent in 2014.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.